SemiFL: Semi-Supervised Federated Learning for Unlabeled Clients with Alternate Training: Related Work

 \textbf{Semi-Supervised Federated Learning (SSFL)} \, Most existing FL works focus on supervised learning tasks, with clients having ground-truth labels.
-However, in many real-world scenarios, most clients are unlikely to be experts in the task of interest, an issue raised in a recent survey paper~\citep{jin2020towards}.
-In the research line of SSFL, a consistency loss based on the agreement among clients was developed in~\citep{jeong2020federated}.
-The paper \citep{albaseer2020exploiting} assumes that part of clients has unsupervised data and trains a convergent model at the server to label them.
-The paper~\citep{itahara2020distillation} considers using shared unlabeled data for Federated Distillation~\citep{ahn2019wireless, sattler2020communication}.
-Another related work~\citep{zhang2020improving} trains and aggregates the model parameters of the labeled server and unlabeled clients in parallel.
-Applications of SSFL to specific applications can be found in, e.g.,~\citep{zhao2020semi, yang2021federated}.
+However, in many real-world scenarios, most clients are unlikely to be experts in the task of interest, an issue raised in a recent survey paper~\cite{jin2020towards}.
+In the research line of SSFL, the work~\cite{jeong2020federated} splits model parameters for labeled server and unlabeled clients separately.
+Another related work~\cite{zhang2020improving} trains and aggregates the model parameters of the labeled server and unlabeled clients in parallel with group-wise reweights.
+Applications of SSFL to specific applications can be found in, e.g.,~\cite{zhao2020semi, yang2021federated}.

-In the standard communication efficient FL scenario (i.e.FedAvg~\citep{mcmahan2017communication}), existing SSFL methods have difficulty in performing closely to the state-of-the-art centralized SSL methods~\citep{jeong2020federated, zhang2020improving, long2020fedsemi}.
-This is somewhat surprising given that their underlying methods of training unlabeled data are similar.
-In fact, we will demonstrate that existing SSFL methods cannot outperform training with only labeled data.

-The proposed method SemiFL not only outperforms existing SSFL methods but also performs competitively with the state-of-the-art FL methods and centralized SSL methods.
-SemiFL provides a large extension of FL to many practical applications where clients cannot access annotated data while the server can label data with experts.